geo000/Semantic_labelling_for_EO/README.md

+# EO toolkit for Semantic Data Labelling

-# Spectral Indicies
+## Spectral Indicies

 Class containing indicies for sentinel 2 data.
 This will be updated every now and then.

-# Requesting data from Sentinel Hub API
+## Requesting data from Sentinel Hub API

 All the code required to obtain sentinel 2 data is [here](https://github.com/ThomasJames/Spectral_Indices/blob/master/data_request.py)
 The ```SentinelRequest``` class contains methods to obtain a single image of all bands, or a large batch of images of a specified band.